-Changing the Login Time-Out Setting
+Changing the Login Timeout Setting

-The login time-out option allows you to set the period of time that you can be logged into the Router's Web-Based Advanced User Interface.
+The login timeout option allows you to set the period of time that you can be logged into the Router's advanced setup interface.
 The timer starts when there has been no activity.
 For example, you have made some changes in the advanced setup interface, then left your computer alone without clicking "Logout".
-Assuming the time-out is set to 10 minutes, then 10 minutes after you leave, the login session will expire.
-You will have to log into the Router again to make any more changes.
-The login time-out option is for security purposes and the default is set to 10 minutes.
+Assuming the timeout is set to 10 minutes, then 10 minutes after you leave, the login session will expire.
+You will have to login to the Router again to make any more changes.
+The login timeout option is for security purposes and the default is set to 10 minutes.

-Note: Only one computer can be logged into the Router's Web-Based Advanced User Interface at one time.
+Note: Only one computer can be logged into the Router's advanced setup interface at one time.